1470 S McCord Road

 Welcome to Springfield High School, home of the Blue Devils!

 In 2014, Springfield High School's Students In Action program (coordinated through the prestigious national Jefferson Awards for Public Service) earned the NATIONAL Ambassador Banner and was judged THE best high school service initiative in the nation!

-Unique offerings such as the nationally respected JROTC, Science Olympiad, and foreign language classes help prepare students for success in our global society.
+Unique offerings such as the nationally respected JROTC, Science Olympiad, and other classes help prepare students for success in our global society.
 Springfield High School's Blue Devils are rich in tradition - and we want to encourage all community members to become "true blue!"

 * PSO allows qualified students to receive credit for college-level courses at no cost to the student or his/her family.